Novel Coronavirus (nCoV2019)

 Masks and Physical Distancing

-All students, faculty and staff are required to wear masks or face coverings and practice physical distancing of at least six feet while on campus.
+All students, faculty and staff are required to wear masks and practice physical distancing of at least six feet while on campus.
 Learn more about UofL’s Health and Safety Protocols.
 Remember, face shields do not count as a mask or face covering.
 For more details on mask use, read the Mask FAQs.

 All students, faculty and staff on campus are required to get tested.
 UofL's contract vendor, Bluewater Diagnostic Lab, is conducting testing for all university members on weekdays on the Belknap and HSC campuses.
 Learn more.